rlb222/toKirby/README.md

 ## Use in Kirby
 You can install the Kirby Starter kit and copy exported Perch content into it.

 Also install the plugin `Kirby Fields Block` so the repeating regions will have inline editing similar to Perch Admin behaviour.
 The Blueprint files are set up to use this Kirby Plugin.

+Also copy the file `site.yml` from this installation to overwrite the one in Kirby `/blueprints/site.yml`.

 ## ToDo
 - images are not written correctly
 - Perch-blocks export not tested